mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.14/gui/nodes/index.md

 # Masters tab

-The **Masters** tab shows information about the masters in the cluster.
+The **Masters** tab displays information about the masters in the cluster.
 You can see the leader and non-leaders in the cluster, with their corresponding IP and port, region, version, started time, and elected time.

 ![Nodes](/mesosphere/dcos/1.14/img/nodes-masters-ee-dcos-1-12.png)